As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 I’ve always gravitated toward Jerry’s dry, level sense of humor.
 He’s the one who seems to notice the absurdity of the world around him without getting too entangled in it.
 It’s a kind of observational zen that’s easy to relate to.

 Just last night we rewatched Season 7, Episode 16, “The Shower Head.”
 Between the battle over low water pressure and the chaos of Jerry and George’s parents moving (or not moving) to Del Boca Vista, I laughed out loud more times than I could count.
 Somehow, it never stops being funny.
-Maybe because it’s all just a little too real?
+Maybe because the frustrations still feel a little too familiar.

 Watch: The Gang Goes ‘Low-Flow’ | The Shower Head